wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 ## Sensitivity

-Differential privacy noise sometimes needs to be calibered based on the `SENSITIVITY` of an aggregation function used to compute the aggregate result over Client measurements.
+Differential privacy noise sometimes needs to be calibered based on the `SENSITIVITY` of the aggregation function used to compute the aggregate result over Client measurements.
 Sensitivity characterizes how much a change in a Client measurement can affect the aggregate result.
 In this document, we focus on the L1 and L2 sensitivity.
 We define them as a function over two neighboring Client measurements:

-* L1 sensitivity: the sum of the absolute values of differences at all coordinates of the neighboring Client measurements.
+* L1 Sensitivity: the sum of the absolute values of differences at all coordinates of the neighboring Client measurements.
-* L2 sensitivity: the sum of the squares of the differences at all coordinates of the neighboring Client measurements.
+* L2 Sensitivity: the sum of the squares of the differences at all coordinates of the neighboring Client measurements.

 ## Trust Models